 We offer U8-U12 travel soccer for boys and girls.
 In addition to the travel program, we have a Pre-Travel program for 5 to 7-year-olds, which offers weekly practices and weekend games against other neighboring clubs.

 When you register for Pre-Travel or U8, all seasons are optional.
 You can register for all three seasons you would prefer (this is the best value).
 For U9 and U10, players are committing to the fall and spring seasons.
 The winter season (indoor) is not included in the fees unless a player purchases the annual registration (best value).
 For U11-U12 players, when a player registers, you are committing to play in the fall, winter (indoor), and spring.

 Yes, for U8 and above.

 No, but we are an affiliated program.
 Being an affiliated program gives us access to fields in Evanston.
-We pay a per player fee to the city for each season.

 Team Evanston fees are non-refundable.

 Teams begin practicing in mid August.
 The Team Evanston office will post practice dates and times during the summer.

 Our club understands that conflicts with other sports or activities can occur for some players.
 In the event that your child cannot attend practice, you should contact your coach and let him or her know.
 If there is an ongoing conflict that extends beyond one or two practices, you should discuss alternative options directly with your child’s coach.

 Soccer cleats, shin guards covered by socks, a properly inflated soccer ball, a water bottle, and a positive, high-energy attitude are required for tryouts.